karbudzik/Java-exercise-5-Battle-Cards/README.md

 * planning group work, project management
 * getting familiar with 4 design patterns
 * working with git branches and pull requests
+* reading data from .csv and .xml files
 * implementing methods required by Comparator and Comparable interfaces
 * implementing hashCode and equals methods, using enums